Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # TESTED THIRD-PARTY PLUGINS

-When I'm free, I would test different plugins and see what can I do to them.
-If you are interested to know what plugins I've tested you can check out the below:
+When I'm free, I would test different plugins and see what I can do to them.
+If you are interested to know what plugins I've tested, you can check out the below:

 This table will keep up to date